shardsofblue/virginia-court-data/memo_02.md

 ## Racial Analysis

-I have moved instead to a racial analysis.
-Specifically, I am investigating whether there is a penalty in sentence length for going to trial as compared to taking a plea deal, and whether black people face a stronger penalty.
+I have moved instead to a racial analysis. (_analysis.sql_ Line 307) Specifically, I am investigating whether there is a penalty in sentence length for going to trial as compared to taking a plea deal, and whether black people face a stronger penalty.
 My theory is that racially biased judges and juries may lead to harsher sentences.

-I used a variety of grouping schemes and filters to try to get a meaningful understanding of the data:
-* I looked at data for the 10 years from 2007-2017
-* After noting the low rates of people of other "races," I restricted my examination to black and white people.
-* Sometimes I looked only at people found guilty, sometimes at everyone.
-* I simplified the disposition codes by grouping them by whether or not they found a person guilty. _This probably needs more refinement._
-* I adjusted sentence lengths for sentence suspensions and grouped them into blocks of time periods.
-* I tried to look at percents, not just raw numbers, in all my queries, and to ensure the percents were meaningful by looking at percents within defined groups.
-* I considered sentence length to be "long" at two cutoffs: 5 years and greater and 10 years and greater.

 ### Findings of interest: Race
 * Black people make up 41 percent of the convictions in VA, while only making up 20 percent of the population (according to [census 2010 data](https://www.census.gov/quickfacts/va)).
 By contrast, white people make up 70 percent of the population and 57 percent of the convictions.
-* Within the races, more white than black people who are found guilty chose to plead rather than go to trial, at a rate of 84 percent to 78 percent.
+* Within the races, more white than black people who were found guilty chose to plead rather than go to trial, at a rate of 84 percent to 78 percent.
-* Within the races and looking at all cases (not just those that ended with a guilty verdict), more white people than black choose to plead rather than go to trial, at a rate of 77 percent to 69 percent.
+* Within the races and looking at all cases (not just those that ended with a guilty verdict), more white people than black chose to plead rather than go to trial, at a rate of 77 percent to 69 percent.
-* White people are found guilty at trial at a higher rate than black people, at 84 percent compared to 81 percent.
+* White people were found guilty at trial at a higher rate than black people, at 84 percent compared to 81 percent.
-* A 5 year sentence is the most common, 1 year is the second-most common (unadjusted for suspensions).
+* A 5 year sentence was the most common; 1 year was the second-most common (unadjusted for suspensions).
 * Both black and white people got longer sentences when they went to trial.
-* More black people got longer sentences than white people.
+* Black people got longer sentences than white people.
-* More black people got long sentences than white people specifically as a result of going to trial.
+* More black than white people got long sentences specifically as a result of going to trial.
  * 3 percent more black people than white got 5+ years as a result of going to trial.
  * 1 percent more black people than white got 10+ years as a result of going to trial.